GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: Experimental Evaluation

-\textbf{GTDs have a small effective tree size} The effective tree size (= size of the tree after pruning) of GDTs is smaller than CART for binary and slightly larger for multi-class tasks (see Table~\ref{tab:eval-results-ext-summary}).
+\paragraph{GradTree has a small effective tree size} The effective tree size (= size after pruning) of GradTree is smaller than CART for binary and marginally higher for multi-class tasks (Table~\ref{tab:eval-results-ext-summary}).
 Only the tree size for GeneticTree is significantly smaller, which is caused by the complexity penalty of the genetic algorithm.
-DL8.5 also has a smaller average tree size than CART and GDT.
-We can explain the comparatively small average tree sizes by the fact that DL8.5 was only feasible up to a depth of $4$ (maximum of $31$ total nodes) due to the high computational complexity.
+DL8.5 also has a smaller average tree size than CART and GradTree.
+We can attribute this to DL8.5 being only feasible up to a depth of $4$ due to the high computational complexity.
 The tree size for DNDTs scales with the number of features (and classes) which quickly results in large trees.
-Furthermore, pruning DNDTs is non-trivial due to the use of the Kronecker product (it is not sufficient to prune subtrees bottom-up), which is why we did not apply pruning for DNDTs.
+Furthermore, pruning DNDTs is non-trivial due to the use of the Kronecker product (it is not sufficient to prune subtrees bottom-up).

-\textbf{GDTs are robust to overfitting} We can observe that gradient-based approaches were more robust and less prone to overfitting than a greedy optimization with CART and alternative non-greedy approaches.
+\paragraph{GradTree is robust to overfitting} We can observe that gradient-based approaches were more robust and less prone to overfitting compared to a greedy optimization with CART and alternative non-greedy methods.
 We measure overfitting by the difference between the mean train and test performance (see Table~\ref{tab:eval-results-ext-summary}).
-GDTs have a difference between the train and test performance of $0.051$ for binary tasks, which is significantly smaller than CART ($0.183$), GeneticTree ($0.204$) and DL8.5 ($0.202$).
+For binary tasks, GradTree exhibits a train-test performance difference of $0.051$, considerably smaller than that of CART ($0.183$), GeneticTree ($0.204$), and DL8.5 ($0.202$).
 DNDTs, which are also gradient-based, achieved an even smaller difference of $0.039$.
-For multi-class tasks, the difference was significantly smaller for GDTs compared to any other approach.
-For DL8.5, we can observe very strong overfitting (second-highest difference for binary and highest for multi-class tasks) which can also explain why optimal DTs did not achieve superior results on test data.
-These findings are similar to those reported by \citet{zharmagambetov2021non}.
+For multi-class tasks, the difference was significantly smaller for GradTree compared to any other approach.